 On April 29, 2020, Council decided to resume Regular Council meetings beginning on May 6.
 These meetings will take place electronically.
 Committee of the Whole Meetings have also now resumed.
 On June 3, 2020, Council decided to lift the moratorium on public hearings and to hold them electronically.
 Members of the public will be able to participate via teleconference or written submission by email or Canada Post.

 Public Input takes place near the beginning of each Council Meeting.
 Because residents are unable to attend meetings in person at this time, input and comments about agenda items can be emailed to firstname.lastname@example.org up to 30 minutes before the start of each meeting.
-The input will be circulated to Mayor and Council, and also read aloud during this portion of the meeting.

 Question Period takes place near the end of each Council Meeting.
 A 10-minute recess will take place to give the public an opportunity to submit their questions by email regarding the business of the Council meeting (to the email address provided on the screen during the meeting).
 The Council meeting will resume after the 10-minute recess, and the Mayor will read out the questions in the order they are received.